slackapi/python-slack-sdk/docs/content/legacy/real_time_messaging.md

 :::

-The [Real Time Messaging (RTM) API](api.slack.com/rtm) is a WebSocket-based API that allows you to receive events from Slack in real time and send messages as users.
+The [Real Time Messaging (RTM) API](https://api.slack.com/rtm) is a WebSocket-based API that allows you to receive events from Slack in real time and send messages as users.

 If you prefer events to be pushed to your app, we recommend using the HTTP-based [Events API](https://api.slack.com/events-api) instead.
-The Events API contains some events that aren\'t supported in the RTM API (like [app_home_opened event](https://api.slack.com/events/app_home_opened)), and it supports most of the event types in the RTM API.
-If you\'d like to use the Events API, you can use the [Python Slack Events Adaptor](https://github.com/slackapi/python-slack-events-api).
+The Events API contains some events that aren't supported in the RTM API (like [app_home_opened event](https://api.slack.com/events/app_home_opened)), and it supports most of the event types in the RTM API.
+If you'd like to use the Events API, you can use the [Python Slack Events Adaptor](https://github.com/slackapi/python-slack-events-api).

-The RTMClient allows apps to communicate with the Slack Platform\'s RTM API.
+The RTMClient allows apps to communicate with the Slack RTM API.

 The event-driven architecture of this client allows you to simply link